vlayer-xyz/vlayer/book/src/features/email.md

   * The `subjectMatches.length == 1` condition ensures that the subject is not malformed.
 * `parseBody` extracts new owner address
   * `email.body.match` retrieves new wallet address from the email body
-* `getEmailHash` compares the email associated with the wallet with the one received.
+* `getEmailAddressHash` compares the email address associated with the wallet with the one received.
-  * `recoveryMailHash.equal(emailHash)` check if correct email was used for recovery
+  * `recoveryMailHash == emailAddrHash` check if correct email was used for recovery

 On successful execution, proof of computation is returned.
 It also returns the recovered wallet address, the email address hash, the new wallet address, and the email timestamp as public input.